Anisotropic potential immersed in a dipolar Bose-Einstein condensate: Introduction

 Firstly, we study the Bose gas without external confinement.
 In this case, the character of the system can be analyzed analytically at least within the local density approximation.
 We show that even an isotropic impurity leads to an anisotropic response, which reveals the nature of the Bose gas.
 Further, for an anisotropic impurity, the energy of the system depends strongly on the interplay between the direction of the dipoles and the shape and orientation of the impurity.
 The dipolar nature of the Bose gas is the most pronounced in the vicinity of the collapse, where the number of bosons displaced by the impurity becomes large.
 Secondly, we analyze an experimentally relevant system in a harmonic trap.
 We show that the results derived in the homogeneous setting still hold, advocating for an exploration of static impurities with dipolar gases in a laboratory.

+Before proceeding further, we note a connection of our work to a field of mobile impurities in cold gases that has seen a number of advances in the recent past~\cite{schirotzek2009,hu2016,jorgensen2016,desalvo2017, fritsche2021}.
+The interactions between the impurity and the medium effectively alter the impurity's properties from its vacuum properties as it is dressed by particles of the medium, turning it into a polaron.
+Though these are mobile particles, studies of heavy impurities typically lay the ground for understanding the corresponding energy spectra.

-The present manuscript is structured as follows: Section~\ref{theory} describes the system and the modified Gross-Pitaevski equation (GPE) used in the study.
+The present manuscript is structured as follows: Section~\ref{theory} describes the system and the modified Gross-Pitaevskii equation (GPE) used in the study.
 Section~\ref{sec:homog_section} presents analytical analysis of a Bose gas without external confinement.
 Section~\ref{results} contains numerical simulations of the GPE, along with their discussion.
-Finally, a brief summary of the results and an outlook is given in Section~\ref{sec:conclusion}.
-In particular, we propose (and give an example of) a study of the time dynamics that follow a sudden immersion of the impurity.
-This allows one to estimate timescales relevant for the experiment.
+Additionally, we include a study of the time dynamics that follow a sudden immersion of the impurity.
+This allows us to estimate timescales relevant for the experiment.
+A brief summary of the results and an outlook is given in Section~\ref{sec:conclusion}.
+Finally, we include two appendices with additional information.